Skip to main content

 What Is Context?

-Context encompasses everything an AI needs to understand your project:
+Context encompasses everything an agent needs to understand your project:

 Project Context